-- If you have known medical problems or regularly take prescription drugs, make sure you know how to say their names in French to the operator.
+- If you have medical problems or regularly take prescription drugs, make sure you know how to say their names in French to the operator.

 Pan-European emergency number: 112 or 114 (for hearing assistance)

 These general numbers can be called free of charge during any emergency from your mobile phone.
 As it’s a Europe-wide number, you can also ask to be connected to an English-speaking operator.
-Those who are deaf or hard of hearing could send text messages to 114.
+Those who are deaf or hard of hearing could also send text messages to 114.

 Ambulance and emergency services (SAMU): 15

 The SAMU is the coordinated service to call in case of any serious medical emergency.
 A qualified doctor is always available to determine the type of response that best fits your situation, specifically, whether you need an ambulance.
 Otherwise, you’ll have to carry the cost of the ambulance transport.
-Alternatively, you could request a light medical vehicle (véhicule sanitaire léger or VSL) to get to hospital.
+Alternatively, you could request a light medical vehicle (véhicule sanitaire léger or VSL) to get to the hospital.

 Fire brigade: 18